theorigin/WebApi-CSVFormatter/README.md

 Now if an ```Accept``` header with a value of ```text/csv``` is supplied the response will be automatically formatted as CSV before being returned

+*I've only used this with simple objects (not nested) so be warned!*

+##Delimiters

+By default a comma (,) will be used as a delimiter.
+I plan to add support for any delimiter in the next release

+##Reserved characters (commas, double quotes, newlines)

+If these characters are encountered they will be wrapped within double quotes ("")

 ##```fields``` parameter